csci-arch/stibnite/README.md

 ### Disclaimer

-As the developers of this project we take it as one's duty to thank [AlexandreKempf](https://github.com/AlexandreKempf) and [other contributers](https://github.com/AlexandreKempf/automacdoc/graphs/contributors) in the [automacdoc](https://github.com/AlexandreKempf/automacdoc) project as they are the visionary fathers/mothers of stibnite.
+As the developers of this project we take it as one's duty to thank [AlexandreKempf](https://github.com/AlexandreKempf) and [other contributers](https://github.com/AlexandreKempf/automacdoc/graphs/contributors) in the [automacdoc](https://github.com/AlexandreKempf/automacdoc) project as they are the visionary fathers/mothers of stibnite and [Hikmet Dogan](https://www.instagram.com/cizerfalan/) for his beautiful work on our logo.

 <p align="center">
     <a href="https://python.org">